 How long will it take for my solar system to return the initial investment?

 The payback time is calculated by taking the initial purchase cot and dividing it via the annual savings.
 So in this instance $7,950 : $1,624.25 = 4.89 years or in a different way 4 years and 326 days or 4 years, 10 month and 21 days.
 So the ROI is more than 20% per annum – which in our current low interest rate environment is a very good return on investment.

 Being an REC system, with traditionally higher output than standard panels, and also a lower degradation over decades, the ROI is most probably a bit better, especially when we have not allowed for electricity price increases as well.

 If you have any questions about this information please call or enter your details in our contact form and we would love to give you a site inspection, an accurate quote and a personal estimate of your output and savings.
 Contact SolarWide on 07 5309 5871 today.

 Give me a financial analysis of a quality vs cheap solar system in Noosa

 Often when we go to a solar repair job we find that not only are the panel delaminating, but the whole install does not conform to the electrical and Clean Energy standards.
 Often, given the cheaper nature of the parts, it is not actually worth fixing such systems and they get pulled off the roof and one has to start again.

-On the other hand, we have now been installing LG panels for more than 6 years, and have had no issues.
-The LG NeON H has a 25-year product warranty backed by one of the largest and diversified manufacturers in the solar space.
+On the other hand, we have now been installing REC panels for more than 6 years, and have had no issues.
+The REC Alpha has a 25-year product warranty.
 Therefore as long as we keep the inverters going we can expect a 25-year lasting system.
 By the way, for Fronius or SMA inverters we would expect 1 replacement after 12 or so years.